samir2901/Scripts-For-FPS-Game/README.md

   3. Gun.cs -> this script is for shooting.
   4. Target.cs -> this script is for handling enemy damage and other props damage.
 Reference: https://youtu.be/_QajrabyTJc
+  5. EnemyAI.cs -> this scripts allows enemy to follow the FPS Player.
+This uses NavMesh